U.S. News Rankings

-As the school with the largest undergraduate population—both in the state and the nation—Arizona State University offers students a wide range of academic and extracurricular options.
-The university has four campuses throughout Phoenix, where, collectively, students have more than 275 major options and more than 500 clubs and organizations to check out.
-For time away from Arizona, students can choose from more than 300 study abroad options.
-Freshmen are required to live on campus, unless they commute from a parent’s home, are married, or fall under other exceptions.
+Arizona State University, which has one of the largest undergraduate populations in the nation, offers students a wide range of academic and extracurricular options.
+The university has four campuses throughout Phoenix, where, collectively, students have more than 300 undergraduate academic programs to pick from and more than 500 clubs and organizations to check out.
+For time away from Arizona, students can choose from more than 250 study abroad options.
+Freshmen are required to live on campus, unless they commute from a parent's home, are married or fall under other exceptions.
 The Arizona State Sun Devils sports teams compete in the NCAA Division I Pac-12 Conference and are particularly known for their baseball prowess.

-Arizona State University also offers a wide range of highly ranked graduate programs through schools including the W. P. Carey School of Business, the Sandra Day O’Connor College of Law, the Ira A. Fulton School of Engineering, and the Mary Lou Fulton Teachers College.
-Among the scores of notable ASU graduates are actor David Spade, talk show host Jimmy Kimmel, and baseball star Barry Bonds.
+Arizona State University also offers a wide range of highly ranked graduate programs through schools including the W. P. Carey School of Business, the Sandra Day O’Connor College of Law, the Ira A. Fulton Schools of Engineering and the Mary Lou Fulton Teachers College.
+Among the scores of notable people who have attended ASU are actor David Spade, talk show host Jimmy Kimmel and baseball star Barry Bonds.